 This again looks like Armstrong from 1962 with about the same quality as two years earlier.

 On this example, where the art is more tanned with age, you can see lots of white correction paint along the tops and bottoms of the letters, and around the Old English words at the end.
 Is this Charles struggling a bit to keep his work up to his own standards?

-By this example from 1964, the lettering of VALIANT had been passed to Ben Oda, one of the most prolific letterers of the time, who was also lettering many other newspaper strips as well as comics pages.
-While trying to keep the Armstrong style in place, Ben’s work has many small differences, most noticeable in the shape of his S. Ben’s Old English is well done, but also different from Armstrong’s, the capital T being a good example.
+By the time of this example from 1964, the lettering of Valiant had been passed to Ben Oda, one of the most prolific letterers of the time, who was also lettering many other newspaper strips as well as comics pages.
+While trying to keep the Armstrong style in place, Ben’s work has many small differences, most noticeable in the shape of his S, and the letters are less precise in general.
+Ben’s Old English is well done, but also different from Armstrong’s, the capital T being a good example.
 Oda lettered the strip from this point until his death in 1984, well after the time that Hal Foster was drawing it.
-I haven’t looked closely at strips drawn after that, but by the time Gary Gianni began drawing VALIANT in 2004, the syndicate was doing the lettering with computer fonts based on Charles Armstrong’s work, which continues today.
+I haven’t looked closely at strips drawn after that, but by the time Gary Gianni began drawing Valiant in 2004, the syndicate was doing the lettering with computer fonts based on Charles Armstrong’s work, and that continues today.

 By 1985, Armstrong and his wife had retired to Pawley’s Island, South Carolina, where these photos were taken.
 His family has many fond memories and photos of that home.
 Charles died there on November 12, 1993 at the age of 89, the same age as Hal Foster at his death in 1982.
 Judging by these poorly-focused examples, Armstrong’s advertising work must have been impressive and valued by clients, but it’s his lettering for Hal Foster that will long be remembered by fans of comic strips, and by letterers like me.
 I hope this article will help give him the credit that work deserves.